Algemeen Handelsblad voor Nederlandsch-Indië: 1926-1929: Challenging authority under Jansen

-W. Leertouwer 1930-1937
+1930-1937: Financial problems under Leertouwer

 W. Leertouwer, who had until recently been editor of the magazine Sumatra in Medan and De Malanger in Malang, took over Jansen's duties in the summer of 1930.
 It was a difficult time to work at the newspaper, as it was hit very hard by the start of the Great Depression, which caused deep financial problems for the company that owned the paper, N.V.
 Benjamins.

 During the 1930s the paper's license to publish was temporarily suspended, along with a number of other Dutch-language papers, over coverage of the Zeven Provienciën uprising, a mutiny on a Dutch warship.
 The colonial government was worried about the widespread labour unrest that might be incited by continuing coverage of the event.

 In 1936, the paper was taken over by its more popular competitor, De Locomotief.
 Leertouwer and P. Scheepers were kept on as editors and it continued to be run as a separate newspaper.

-P. Scheepers 1939-1942
+1939-1942: WWII brings an end under Scheepers

 The editor of the paper in its final years was P. Scheepers, who, like his predecessor Jansen, was active in the Indo Europeesch Verbond, as well as local sports organizations in Semarang, including football and cycling.
 He was editor of De Stadion-Revue, a football magazine.
 He had also worked as an editor at the Handelsblad during Leertouwer's tenure, although the exact year he began is not clear.

 The Algemeen Handelsblad ceased publication at some point in early 1942 during the Japanese occupation of the Dutch East Indies, and never resumed after the war.